GitableRoy/cs-outside-of-classroom/hw/hw1.md

 Set up a text editor of your preference and learn how to use it.
 Make sure you learn some of its major shortcuts.
 Download/bookmark a cheat sheet and explore it.
-I recommend Atom for beginners and vim for advanced users (it will really take some effor to learn it).
+I recommend Atom for beginners and vim for advanced users (it will really take some effort to learn vim).
+Both of those editors are free and open-source.
+For practice, you can rewrite and debug programs you have already written while doing your best to utilize shorcuts that are appropriate.

 #### Atom